-After five years of helping young people on a volunteer basis, a grant from the Michigan Medical Community Health Service Fund helped Our House create four part-time paid positions, including Doan-Motsinger's.
+After five years of helping young people on a volunteer basis, a grant from University of Michigan Health System Community Health Services helped Our House create four part-time paid positions, including Doan-Motsinger's.

 Our House offers a variety of support services, including life skills training and a supportive residence called The Launch Pad, but building mentor-mentee relationships is at the heart of the nonprofit's mission.
 Doan-Motsinger says the organization has connected 100 youth with mentors, and is currently providing mentors to a cohort of 28 youth.

 "A lot of other programs provide (practical) supports, but at its foundation, mentoring is the most important piece," Doan-Motsinger says.

 Our House finds youth to work with from a variety of referral sources, including DHHS, Washtenaw Community College (WCC), and local nonprofit Ozone House.
 Some young people inquire on their own behalf or refer a friend who has had an experience with the foster care system.